 I’ve been mining the Gamefly indie genre listings for some new games lately.
-My gameplay is sort of different that a traditional gamer.
 I play around 30 minutes to an hour of gameplay a night.
 And generally, a new game every night, although sometimes I go beyond.
 Maybe not totally different, but for me a habit that has definitely become rewarding.

 Around a couple of weeks ago, I was playing a game called Super Indie Karts, which is a kart racing game featuring indie game characters.
 Incidentally, two classic indie game characters showed up in that game named ToeJam & Earl.
 I’d heard their names before, but I didn’t really know much about them.